Joshtomith/Joshtomith.github.io/project1.md

 There are no executables, so Python and Perl need their source files to be put into a compiler.
 Shell can be run on bash on linux, or with a online compiler as well.

-Shell Program:
+####Shell Program:

-1) Go into any normal linux terminal and cd into the directory with the file<br>
+* Go into any normal linux terminal and cd into the directory with the file
-2) Give permissions chmod 755 lab02.sh<br>
+* Give permissions chmod 755 lab02.sh
-3) Then run it with ./lab02.sh<br>
+* Then run it with ./lab02.sh
-4) Requires a file named words.txt, but can be filed with anything the user wants in terms of content (1 word per line).<br>
+* Requires a file named words.txt, but can be filed with anything the user wants in terms of content (1 word per line).

-Python Program:
+####Python Program:
-1) Go to this link for an online python compiler: https://www.onlinegdb.com/online_python_compiler<br>
+* Go to this link for an online python compiler: https://www.onlinegdb.com/online_python_compiler
-2) Copy the source code or simply upload the file to the site (RightTriangle.py is main)<br>
+* Copy the source code or simply upload the file to the site (RightTriangle.py is main)
-3) Press the execute button at the top, the code will output at the bottom in the terminal<br>
+* Press the execute button at the top, the code will output at the bottom in the terminal

-Perl Program:
+####Perl Program:
-1) Go to this link for an online perl compiler: https://www.onlinegdb.com/online_perl_compiler#<br>
+* Go to this link for an online perl compiler: https://www.onlinegdb.com/online_perl_compiler#
-2) Copy the source code or simply upload the files to the site.
-Only requires lab04.pl and scores.txt to function. (lab04.pl is main)<br>
+* Copy the source code or simply upload the files to the site.
+Only requires lab04.pl and scores.txt to function. (lab04.pl is main)
-3) Press the execute button at the top, the code will output at the bottom in the terminal<br>
+* Press the execute button at the top, the code will output at the bottom in the terminal

 ## Image Examples